Your Pregnancy and Birth

 I’ve just found out I am pregnant; how do I choose Whiston Maternity Services for my care?

-We are thrilled that you wish to have your baby under the care of our amazing team.
+We are thrilled that you wish to have our baby under the care of our amazing team.
+We encourage you to refer for maternity care as soon as you find out that you are pregnant.

 Once I have chosen Whiston Maternity Services, where will my pregnancy care be?